logicjokerz/logicjokerz/README.md

 - 👋 Hi, I’m @logicjokerz
 - 👀 I’m interested in ...
-Pi
+Rasberry Pi
 - 📫 How to reach me ... @realcumming (Twitter)
+-